anthonknees/Projects/README.md

 * GrowtopiaAutoFarmer(Python): * A application that uses image recognition to identify all targets on the screen and break them.
 Auto moves when no target is found.

-* NikeAutoCheckout(Python): *  A application that uses image recognition to identify if a shoe is in stock and automatically checkout if it is.
+* NikeAutoCheckout(Python): *  A application that uses image recognition to identify if a specified product is in stock and automatically checkout if it is.
 Used to monitor drops.